haskell/hie-bios/README.md

 #### Debugging a `bios` cradle

 The most common error in creating `bios` cradle is to not list all targets of the component.
-Please make sure, that you always list all targets of the component the filepath you want to load belongs to.
+Please make sure, that you always list all targets of the component, associated with the filepath you want to load.

 Also, see notes for [testing your configuration](#testing-your-configuration).